AgoraIO-Solutions/agora-camera-release-js/README.md

 # agora-camera-release-js

-This app highlights how to release the camera when muting video in web video chat or broadcast scenarios.
+This highlights how to release the camera when muting video in an Agora integrated web application.

 ## Prerequisites